Cover (intelligence gathering)

-A cover in foreign, military or police human intelligence or counterintelligence is the ostensible identity and/or role or position in an infiltrated organization assumed by a covert agent during a covert operation.
+A cover in foreign, military or police human intelligence or counterintelligence is the ostensible identity and role or position in an infiltrated organization assumed by a covert agent during a covert operation.

 Official cover

 In espionage, an official cover operative is one who assumes a position in an organization with diplomatic ties to the government for which the operative works such as an embassy or consulate.
-This provides the agent with official diplomatic immunity, thus protecting them from the steep punishments normally meted out to captured spies.
+This provides the agent with official diplomatic immunity, thus protecting them from the severe punishments normally meted out to captured spies.
 Upon discovery of an official cover agent's secret hostile role, the host nation often declares the agent persona non grata and orders them to leave the country.

 Official cover operatives are granted a set of governmental protections, and if caught in the act of espionage, they can request diplomatic protection from their government.
 In other words, official cover operatives are agents officially recognized by their country.

 Non-official cover

 In espionage, operatives under non-official cover (NOC) are operatives without official ties to the government for which they work who assume covert roles in organizations.
+Another term often used is deep cover, which Oxford English Dictionary defines as "designating an intelligence agent whose real identity and allegiance are thoroughly protected."

 This is in contrast to an operative with official cover, where they assume a position in their government, such as the diplomatic service, which provides them with diplomatic immunity if their espionage activities are discovered.
 Operatives under non-official cover do not have this "safety net", and if captured and charged as spies are subject to severe criminal punishments, up to and including execution.
 Operatives under non-official cover are also usually trained to deny any connection with their government, thus preserving plausible deniability, but also denying them any hope of diplomatic legal assistance – or official acknowledgment of their service.
 Such an operative or agent may be referred to as a NOC (pronounced /nɒk/ NOK) or as an illegal (see Clandestine HUMINT operational techniques).
 Sometimes, front companies or strawman entities are established in order to provide false identities for agents.